 Compare mortgage rates today with Lending Expert!
 With access to over 1,000 mortgage offers, we compare the whole of the market in the UK and can help you find the best rates and maximise your chances of approval with our free eligibility checker.

 Whether you are looking for fixed, variable, offset or tracker mortgages, we offer a mortgage comparison from high street banks, challenger banks and building societies – and can help you on your journey today.

 You may have found the perfect home or flat to move into or perhaps you are taking important steps to plan for your future.
 Either way, you can check your eligibility with Lending Expert in less than 5 minutes and get a free quote, with no obligation today!

 Finding the best mortgages rates is very important and could help you save thousands of pounds – and secure your dream property.
 Below, we cover some of the most important things you need to consider when shopping for a new mortgage deal.

 A mortgage is a loan from a bank or building society which can be used to purchase a property or land.
 The loan amount and interest is repaid every month over a set period of time ranging from 1 to 35 years, although most mortgages have a term of 25 years.

-Typically, mortgages have a term of 25 years, but it is possible to get them for longer or shorter periods.
-The mortgage will use the property as security until the total amount has been paid off in full.
-This means that if you fail to make your mortgage payments, the lender could repossess your property to cover the debts.
+The mortgage will use the property as security until the total amount has been paid off in full and then you will own the property outright.
+Importantly, if you fail to make your mortgage payments, the lender could repossess your property to cover their costs.